Why Vancouver is letting go of green lawns

 Out of the 34 water basins in the province, 23 reached drought levels of four or five (level five being the highest) this summer.

-In recent years, BC has experienced severe heat waves, heavy rain and flooding and, most recently, a record number of forest fires.
+In recent years, BC has experienced severe heatwaves, heavy rain and flooding and, most recently, a record number of forest fires.
 The local government and residents alike are acknowledging a changing climate.

 "I find that the summers seem to be getting hotter now here," Ms Morfopoulos said.
 "Vancouver is a city that typically gets a lot of rain in general but, as a community, I feel we are becoming more aware of the need to conserve water as a natural resource."

-With the exception of the rare offenders who maintain traditional lush green yards, most residents on Ms Morfopoulos' street and in neighbourhoods across Metro Vancouver are compliant with the restrictions, allowing their grass to die this summer.
+With the exception of the rare offenders who maintain traditional lush green yards, most residents on Ms Morfopoulos' street and in neighbourhoods across Metro Vancouver are compliant with the restrictions, allowing their grass to brown this summer.

 The dusty brown visuals are in stark contrast to the city's global reputation for vibrant natural beauty: snow-capped mountains, pristine beaches and manicured parks, specifically the renowned Stanley Park, which is billed as a "magnificent green oasis".